 Procedure for written confirmation of the host institution

 The search for suitable sources of funding to pay for salaries, expenses and research funds is a time-consuming activity.
-Even with a position of assistant designed to run for several years, it is necessary to find additional means of funding activities relating to individual research.
+Even with a position of postdoctoral researcher designed to run for several years, it is necessary to find additional means of funding activities relating to individual research.

-Successful post-doctoral students who have several years of experience in research and have spent several years at an institution other than that where the doctorate is being carried out should consider applying for an SNF professorship.
+Successful post-doctoral students who have several years of experience in research and have spent several years at an institution other than that where the doctorate is being carried out and Assistant professors with tenure track (who have started the professorship no longer than 18 month ago) should consider applying for SNF Eccellenza.

 Advanced post-doctoral students can apply for support from the SNF to implemented their individual projects (project funding).
 It should be noted that this support is not to be used to finance a personal salary and that proof must be provided of employment for the planned project time frame.

 Excellent female researchers can apply for a PRIMA-grant of the SNF.
 PRIMA grantees lead their own research project at a Swiss higher education institution.